NullDev/nulldev.org/blog/posts/why-nns-are-not-blackboxes.md

 ---

+# Why neural networks are not mysterious black boxes

+This post was inspired by a conversation I had recently, where someone insisted that neural networks are inherently mysterious and cannot be explained algorithmically. <br>
+Ill try to tackle
+- Why neural networks are not black boxes
+- Why you could write a step by step algorithm for them
+- Why they "generalize" and what that means
+- Why emergence is not unexplainable

 ## What is a neural network?

 A neural network (NN) is a computational model inspired by the human brain.
 It consists of layers of interconnected nodes (neurons) that process data.
 Each connection has a weight that adjusts as learning proceeds.